All Episodes

 I went to school over there.

-I know where it is.
+I don't know where it is.

 Yeah, well, it's not really by Garden City.

-It's where the old oh, what was the name of that place?
+It's where the old, oh, what was the name of that place?

-Anyway, it's an hour shopping mall.
+Anyway, it's now a shopping mall.

-But anyway, what's going on?
+But hey, what's going on?

 Well, what's going on?